DelphiWorlds/Playground/Demos/AdMob/ReadMe.md

 All it does at present is show test interstital ads.

-**The code/demo was built for Delphi 11, however it might be able to be made to work in Delphi 10.4.2**
+**The code/demo was built for Delphi 11, however it might be able to be modified to work in Delphi 10.4.2**